 SECTION ONE

 Personal Details

 Full Name

 Date of Birth

 Home Address

-Name and Address of Workplace or
+Name and Address of

-College/University
+School/College/University/Workplace

-Course of Study/Work Role
+Course of Study/Work role

-Year and length of course/study if
+Year and length of course/study

+Proposed Course of Study if

 applicable

-Time in current job

 Telephone Number

 Email Address

 SECTION TWO

 General Background Information

 What is the reason for requesting this assessment?

-Kay areas of difficulty?

 Key areas of difficulty?

+General Background Information What is the reason for requesting this assessment?
+Key areas of difficulty?
 Key areas of strength?

-Health and development History - It is important to take a detailed history because

-specific learning difficulties (SpLDs) are developmental in nature

-Have you any current health concerns?

-Are you on any long-term medication for any reason? (please detail when
+Health and development History - It is important to take a detailed history because specific learning difficulties (SpLDs) are developmental in nature Have you any current health concerns?
+Are you on any long-term medication for any reason? (please detail when started/name/condition) Have you had any health problems, illnesses, injury, head injury, broken bones or hospital stays? (please detail age/type/length of condition) e.g. tonsillitis, meningitis, measles

-started/name/condition)

-Have you had any health problems, illnesses, injury, head injury, broken bones or

-hospital stays? (please detail age/type/length of condition) e.g. tonsillitis,

-meningitis, measles